Recently, I’ve been working on a CTO search for a well known global software company.

 Great leaders ask great questions.

-They don’t pass important messages through others
+go to link They don’t pass important messages through others

 We’ve all played the game Chinese whispers.